mrexclamationmark/Linux-Kernel-Configuration/README.md

-5ms timer frequency for the linux kernel to achieve stability within the digits of the hertz formula.
+5ms kernel interrupt timer frequency for the linux kernel to achieve stability within the digits of the hertz formula.

 5ms << Low Latency, Low Throughput, Use if you are using the desktop